pragyaa-ai/aiimsopd/README.md

-# SingleInterface Voice Agent v2.5
+# Topik Voice Agent v2.5

 **Enterprise AI voice agents with multilingual support - simplified.**

-This is a demonstration of more advanced patterns for voice agents, using the OpenAI Realtime API and the OpenAI Agents SDK, customized for SingleInterface automotive and business verification use cases.
+This is a demonstration of more advanced patterns for voice agents, using the OpenAI Realtime API and the OpenAI Agents SDK, customized for Topik automotive and business verification use cases.

 ## 🚀 What's New in v2.5